 If you’ve worked hard and successfully completed the General Management placement, you could be offered the opportunity to return after graduation on our 12 month Area Manager Training Programme.

 We wouldn’t be this successful without recruiting strong-minded, brave people to share our ambitions.
 We do have quite a specific culture.
 It’s well-managed, efficient and everyone works in harmony with a combined sense of purpose.
 Responsibilities are crystal clear and everyone knows what’s expected of them.
 The question is, do you have the kind of qualities we need?
-Take a look at our video to learn more about our culture, then try the quiz to see if you could be an ‘Aldi’ person.
+Take a look at our video to learn more about our environment, then try the quiz to see if you could be an ‘Aldi’ person.

 Alongside a minimum of 240 UCAS points (or 150 points for Scottish Highers) from your top 3 A levels/Scottish Highers, excluding general studies, this shows us you’re not only focused and committed but you have a strong work ethic.
 You’re excited by every new challenge that comes your way.

 Bursting with charisma, you influence people around you with your passion and ideas.
 But you also treat your colleagues with decency and respect; you understand that we’re stronger together.